ardasdasdas/RestApiDemo/README.md

-This project is a simple Spring Boot CRUD Appliacation.
+This project is a simple Rest API with Spring Boot CRUD Appliacation.

 Main Goal is:
 * Create a Spring Boot Project